khachik14700/EthNewsPredictor/README.md

 1. **EthereumModelCreator**: Build and train a model to analyze the sentiment of Ethereum news.
 2. **EthModelMessenger**: Use the trained model to analyze new news and send notifications via Telegram.

+## Telegram Bot
+### We have a Telegram bot that provides you with instant updates and predictions.

+**Bot Name**: @eth_bo  (https://t.me/eth_bo)

+**Description**: Our Telegram bot sends real-time Ethereum price predictions and alerts based on the latest CoinDesk news.
+Stay informed with up-to-date predictions and trends directly on your Telegram.

+### How to Use the Bot

+1. **Start the Bot**: Click on the @eth_bo link or search for "eth_bo" on Telegram and start a chat with the bot.
+2. **Receive Notifications**: The bot will send you updates and predictions based on the latest analysis.
+3. **Interact with the Bot**: Follow any additional instructions provided by the bot for customized notifications or queries.